 His second appearance has him fake turning good to trick his captors, SHIELD, into releasing him.
 This inevitably leads to the Ultimate Six being formed to hold the country and SHIELD at hostage.

 The Clone Saga was all his idea.
-He was hired by the government who did not like that Nick Fury had a team of heroes under his command that could effectively win a war.
+He was hired by the government, who did not like that Nick Fury had a team of heroes under his command that could effectively win a war.
 So they took in Ock and he decides to clone his arch nemesis and find ways to screw with him at any possible chance.
-This includes making a clone and aging said clone to look like Peter's deceased father, taking another clone and melting off his face, taking another clone and adding several limbs, genderflipping a clone, and weaponizing a clone by grafting a scorpion tail to his body.
+This includes making a clone and aging said clone to look like Peter's deceased father, taking another clone and adding several limbs, genderflipping a clone, and weaponizing a clone by grafting a scorpion tail to his body.
 What is the kicker is that he did it just to screw with Peter.

 I Know Your True Name: He put the pieces together after working directly with Osborn when Peter first got bitten.

-Revenge: It is the main motivation of Otto to get back at those who he feels betrayed him.
+Revenge: Otto's main motivation to get back at those who he feels betrayed him.
 He never seems to be interested in money or power.
-His revenge originated in Trask then carried over to Peter.
+His revenge originally was directed at Justine Hammer, then carried over to Peter.

 Sun Glasses At Night: He wears them because his eyes were destroyed in the accident and crudely replaced by poor cybernetic eyes.